 - The American people will get tired of the US being in the midst of what appears to be a perpetual war with no end in sight, or

-- The US will decide the juice is not worth the squeeze in Thailand, and US dollars and fighting forces would be better spent elsewhere.
+- The US will decide the juice is not worth the squeeze, and US dollars and fighting forces would be better spent elsewhere.

 In either case, China has a better opportunity to take Taiwan peacefully or by force, as it has continuously threatened.
 Cozying up to Russia strengthens the PRC’s position in the Indo-Pacific region.
 It drives the US to make more difficult strategic choices regarding where to put potentially decreasing and limited resources.
 Even with an $857 billion defense budget, attempting to shore up Ukraine’s defense capability in real-time and paying the bill for nuclear modernization while building a warfighting capability against China is a tough challenge.